-The Draft 2017 TLAB and the Draft 2017 TALAB contain the remainder of the tax announcements made in Chapter 4 and Annexure C of the 2017 Budget Review which are more complex, technical and administrative in nature.
+The 2017 Draft TLAB and the 2017 Draft TALAB contain the tax announcements made in Chapter 4 and Annexure C of the 2017 Budget Review which are more complex, technical and administrative in nature.
 Due to the complex nature of these draft bills, greater consultation with the public is required on their contents.
-The Draft 2017 TLAB and the Draft 2017 TALAB were published on 19 July 2017 for public comment.
-The National Treasury and SARS briefed the SCoF on the Draft 2017 TLAB and the Draft 2017 TALAB on 15 August 2017.
+The 2017 Draft TLAB and TALAB were published on 19 July 2017 for public comment.
+The National Treasury and SARS briefed the Standing Committee on Finance (SCoF) on the 2017 Draft TLAB and TALAB on 15 August 2017.
 The public was given an opportunity to provide National Treasury and SARS with written comments.
 That process closed on 18 August 2017.
+Public comments to the SCoF were presented at a hearing that was held on 29 August 2017.
+On 14 September 2017, National Treasury and SARS presented to the SCoF a draft response document containing a summary of draft responses to the most pertinent issues raised by the public during the public hearings and workshops on the 2017 Draft TLAB and TALAB.
+On 10 October 2017, National Treasury and SARS gave an update to the SCoF on the steps taken in addressing the key issues raised during the consultation process on the 2017 Draft TLAB and TALAB.